 I know how this feels, yet I truly believe, that no matter how bad things get, or how many times you fall, that every single one of us has the ability to begin to turn things around.

 I am still very much on my own healing path and this of course means that I have good weeks and bad weeks and everything in-between!
 I believe in writing authentically and embracing all that comes as I share the reality of healing, so that is what you shall find here, no sugarcoating.

 My vision is that by sharing my insights, inspirations and many of things that I have learned over the last fifteen years around the topics of health and wellness, you can find inspiration that you can take with you into your own life and your own healing journey.

 Thank you so much for visiting my online home, feel free to settle yourself in and have a look around.

 Two posts that delve deeper into my experience and my learnings (including why I believe I got sick again after making a full recovery from ME/CFS in my 20’s) are here and here.

 You can also find lots of different posts if you go to the Home Page and scroll down the right hand side and have a browse through the categories.

-Important Note to New Subscribers – make sure you look our for your first welcome email.
+Make sure you look our for your welcome email.
 Some people find it sneaks into their junk folder, so just keep an eye out and mark Consciously Healthy as a safe contact if this happens so you can continue to receive future posts to your inbox.